nice-game-hints/deponia/07-lower-ascension-station/020-cletus/020-passing/050-cletus/020-cape.md

 Cletus wears an ugly cape.

-# Cape
+# Where to start?
 What would work as a cape?

 # I dunno
 Try harder!
+It is there hanging out for grabs!

-# I'm lazy
+## Tell me
 Fine, go to the platform, pull the lever and grab the white flag.
-Cheez.

 # And then?
-Combine the with with the [Greasy Hairdo](010-hairdo.md) and [Stiff Collar](030-collar.md) to finish the costume.
+Combine the flag with with the [greasy hairdo](010-hairdo.md) and [stiff collar](030-collar.md) to finish the costume.